 - Women who have headache issues should talk to their doctor

 One report seems to link the supplement to a heart problem called spontaneous coronary artery dissection (SCAD) a very serious condition.
 This report tells what happened to one woman so it's hard to know if the supplement caused this condition or not.
-This is very serious so the separate review for more insights.
+Since this is very serious, see that separate review for more insights.

 The supplement website site also says “Do not take if you have severe hypertension.”
-They don't give a reason for this caution.
+The company does not give a reason for this caution.
 Could this be related to the MSG which appears to raise blood pressure?
 When in doubt, call the company for more insights.

 Amberen & Carol Nicholson